PatnalaMadhuShalini/10259/MovieTicketDesign/README.md

 CineFlow – Movie Ticket Booking Website

-📌 Overview
+Overview
 CineFlow is a fully responsive, frontend-only movie ticket booking website built using HTML5, CSS3, and Bootstrap 5.3.0.
 It features a cinema-themed design that allows users to browse movies, select seats, order food, and simulate payments—all without requiring a backend.
 This project is ideal for showcasing frontend development and UI/UX design skills.

-🚀 Project Status
+Project Status
 Status: Complete and Operational

 Last Updated: October 30, 2025

-🧱 Architecture
+ Architecture
-🛠 Technology Stack
+ Technology Stack
 Frontend: HTML5, CSS3, Bootstrap 5.3.0
 Icons: Font Awesome 6.5.1

-JavaScript: None (Bootstrap JS only for UI components)

-Local Server: Python HTTP Server (for development)

-📁 Project Structure
+ Project Structure
 Code
 /
 ├── index.html              # Home page with carousel and movie listings